 A large block of uninterrupted text is hard to read.
 I have given up on reading otherwise interesting content because I just couldn't follow it.
 Break your text up into shorter paragraphs, and insert some images as well.

-Your readers are your guests, and you want to make it easy and comfortable for them to settle in and read a while, as this improves the likelihood of further engagement.
+Your readers are your guests, and you want to make it easy and comfortable for them to settle in and read for a while, as this improves the likelihood of further engagement.
 Try to be as considerate a host as you can.

-Think about doing guest posts on other blogs, or submitting work to larger sites within your niche that accept individual stories.
+Think about doing guest posts on other blogs or submitting work to larger sites within your niche that accept individual stories.
 This helps to connect with your community, and it will likely bring new people to your blog.

-Look for online communities in your area of interest on different social media platform.
+Look for online communities in your area of interest on different social media platforms.
 Depending on what your passion project is and how connected you want it to be with the rest of your life, you may want to start up separate social media accounts that are devoted wholly to your passion project.
 This can be an excellent way to meet like-minded people and enrich your blogging experience.

-The key with any passion project is to do what works for you.
+The key to any passion project is to do what works for you.
 If you read an article telling you that you should be doing x, y, and z, but none of those feel right to you, go with that feeling.
 If things feel forced to you when it comes to growth strategies, chances are those same things will feel forced to other members of your community that are interacting with your blog.

 It's easy to get distracted by stats, but those really aren't a very good metric for a passion project.
 If you focus instead on finding new people that care about the same things you do, that should help to keep you on course.

 Question: If you have many things you are passionate about, how can you make your blog interesting without it seeming fractured and disorganized?